Sokkeldirektoratet

 Flow calibration of gas meters

 (1) A gas meter shall be flow calibrated.
 A calibration curve shall be established with at least five calibration points over a flow rate range covering the meter’s working range.
-The performance requirements in Section 46 second paragraph shall apply in connection with flow calibration of gas meters.
+The performance requirements in Section 46 second paragraph shall apply in connection with flow calibration of the gas meter.

 (2) The calibration shall be carried out under conditions as close to the operating conditions for the meter as practicable and with a representative fluid.